Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/creating_custom_queries.md

     * Country
     * Session
     * Session Length - If selected, enter an **Interval**.
 The entered interval is the range to use when grouping numeric values.
-6. (Optional) Select the **Map** checkbox to display the results on a map instead of a chart.
-Please note this is not possible for averages.
-7. Select a **Date Range**.
+6. Select a **Date Range**.
 The Date Range drop-down menu selections are:
     * Last 3 Months
     * Last 30 Days
     * Last 7 Days
     * Last 24 Hours
     * Last 60 Minutes
     * Custom - If selected, select a custom date range. **Queries with a specific date ranges cannot be saved.**
-8. (Optional) Click **Preview** to preview your custom query.
+7. (Optional) Click **Preview** to preview your custom query.
 The Custom Query section will be updated to display your custom query analytics preview.
-9. Click **Save** to save your custom query.
+8. Click **Save** to save your custom query.
 Your custom query will be saved, the Saved Queries drop-down menu will be updated to include your saved custom query, the Custom Query section will be updated to display your custom query analytics, and your custom query will be available on the _Queries Overview_ screen.

 ## Creating queries with filtering

 To create a custom query with filtering:

 1. Enter a query name in the **Name** field.
-2. Select a line or bar chart for the **Display**.
+2. Select a line chart, bar chart, or events stream for the **Display**.
 3. Select a **Method**.
 The Method drop-down menu selections are:
     * Count
     * Cardinality